SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/Elasticsearch/Deploying_Elasticsearch/Deploying_the_Elasticsearch_database.md

 As an alternative to the Elasticsearch database, from DataMiner 10.3.0/10.3.3 onwards, [OpenSearch](xref:OpenSearch_database) and the [Amazon OpenSearch Service](xref:Amazon_OpenSearch_Service) are also supported.

 > [!NOTE]
+>
-> For information on the system requirements for Elasticsearch, refer to [DataMiner Compute Requirements](xref:DataMiner_Compute_Requirements).
+> - For information on the system requirements for Elasticsearch, refer to [DataMiner Compute Requirements](xref:DataMiner_Compute_Requirements).
+> - For information on how to query an Elasticsearch database, see [Querying an Elasticsearch database](xref:Querying_an_Elasticsearch_database).

 > [!TIP]
 > See also: